sparkflows/sparkflows-docs/docs/tutorials/analytics/general-payment-data-analysis.rst

 Calculate count transactions by speciality
 ------------------------------------------

-It will Calculate count transactions by speciality using BarChartCal Node.
+It will calculate count transactions by speciality using BarChartCal Node.

 Processor Configuration